tenebris0011/protonapi/README.md

 - Optimize the API to return results quicker.
   - This API is slow...
 Like really slow...
 - Add an endpoint to retrieve user steam id.
+- Fix issue with initial crash of protonapi Docker Container do to Redis Loading